Recipes - Sampling Systems

 The question becomes: Even in this difficult market, why weren’t they able to sustain themselves?

 There are always external reasons like divorce, death, or bad investments that can lead to the death of a farm.
-What if the problem was not the quality of the milk produced, but the sample taken from which the farm was paid?
+What if the problem was not the quality of the milk produced, but how the sample was taken?

 I recently had an opportunity to speak with the owner of a 700-cow dairy who had lost his quality premium for the month of February.
 While reviewing the quality totals, I noticed six distinct spikes in his bacteria counts that were obviously outliers.
 These outliers were not consistent over a few days, were not associated with any farm related event, and his components remained consistent.
 The farmer is currently milking into a 6000 lbs. bulk tank and the sample is taken using traditional methods.